Docs

 Step 2: Enable GPU Acceleration

-1. Navigate to Settings () > Local Engine > Llama.cpp
+1. Navigate to Settings () > Model Providers > Llama.cpp

-2. Select appropriate backend in llama-cpp Backend.
+2. Select an appropriate backend in Backend.
 Details in our llama.cpp guide.

 CUDA offers better performance than Vulkan.